Kratichopra/lets-hang-event-page/README.md

 # Let's Hang - Event Page

-A modern, feature-rich event management application built with React and TypeScript.
+A modern, feature-rich event page built with React and TypeScript.
 Create, customize, and manage events with an intuitive interface and glassmorphic design.

 ## 🎯 Features